The Power of Duality: Response Time Analysis meets Integer Programming: Introduction

 The problem is \NP-hard due to Eisenbrand and Rothvoß \cite{DBLP:conf/approx/EisenbrandR09}.
 However, it can be solved in polynomial time in the case of unit capacities \cite{DBLP:journals/mp/GunlukP01,DBLP:journals/mp/MillerW03} or harmonic capacities \cite{DBLP:journals/mp/ZhaoF08} (see also \cite{DBLP:conf/ipco/ConfortiSW08,DBLP:journals/orl/ConfortiZ09} for simpler approaches).
 The \textsc{Mixing Set} problem plays an important role in production planning (in particular lot-sizing \cite{Pochet:2006:PPM:1202598}).

-\subparagraph*{Related work}
+\paragraph*{Related Work}

-In the early '70s it was independently shown by Liu and Layland \cite{DBLP:journals/jacm/LiuL73} and Serlin \cite{DBLP:conf/afips/Serlin72}, that a set of $n$ implicit-deadline synchronous periodic tasks is always schedulable in \ac{RM} scheduling if the task's total utilization is bounded by $n(2^{1/n}-1)$ which is $\ln(2)\approx 0.69$ for $n\rightarrow\infty$.
+In the early '70s it was independently shown by Liu and Layland \cite{DBLP:journals/jacm/LiuL73} and Serlin \cite{DBLP:conf/afips/Serlin72}, that a set of $n$ implicit-deadline (i.e. $d_i=p_i$) synchronous periodic tasks is always schedulable in \ac{RM} scheduling if the task's total utilization is bounded by $n(2^{1/n}-1)$ which is $\ln(2)\approx 0.69$ for $n\rightarrow\infty$.
 Recently, this seminal result was complemented by Ekberg \cite{DBLP:conf/rtss/Ekberg20} who proved that $\ln(2)$ is in fact the boundary between polynomial and NP-hard schedulability testing; the \ac{FP} schedulability problem is NP-hard even if it is restricted to task sets with \ac{RM} priorities and utilization-bounded from above by any constant truly larger than $\ln(2)$.

+The Liu and Layland problem was investigated further for example by Kubiak \cite{DBLP:journals/scheduling/Kubiak05} who solved it via bottleneck just-in-time sequencing and Józefowska et al. \cite{DBLP:journals/eor/JozefowskaJK09} who studied apportionment divisor methods.

-Baruah \cite{DBLP:conf/rtss/Baruah20} introduced the idea of ILP-tractability of schedulability analysis problems and in fact, our results prove tractability in his sense.
-As mentioned earlier, Eisenbrand and Rothvoß proved hardness results for both RTC \cite{DBLP:conf/rtss/EisenbrandR08} and the \textsc{Mixing Set} problem \cite{DBLP:conf/approx/EisenbrandR09}; in fact, they proved reductions from directed diophantine approximation \emph{to} these problems but they did not give any reductions from them or \emph{between} them, which is what we have found.
+Baruah \cite{DBLP:conf/rtss/Baruah20} introduced the idea of ILP-tractability of schedulability analysis problems and in fact, our results prove tractability in his sense. \todo{specify}

+As mentioned earlier, Eisenbrand and Rothvoß proved hardness results for both RTC \cite{DBLP:conf/rtss/EisenbrandR08} and the \textsc{Mixing Set} problem \cite{DBLP:conf/approx/EisenbrandR09}; in more detail, they proved reductions from directed diophantine approximation \emph{to} these problems but they did not give any reductions from them or \emph{between} them, which is what we have found.